A-BDD: Leveraging Data Augmentations for Safe Autonomous Driving in Adverse Weather and Lighting: Augmented-BDD (A-BDD)

-\begin{itemize} \item \textbf{Overcast} (\texttt{overcast\_<1-5>}): Adds a desaturation effect on the image and manipulates the sky to appear gray using the segmentation map. \item \textbf{Dense Fog} (\texttt{dense\_fog\_<1-5>}): Combines the overcast effect with a fog effect that uses the depth map of the scene to adapt the opacity and blur of the fog considering the distance to each object. \item \textbf{Shadow \& Sunglare} (\texttt{shadow\_sunglare\_<1-5>}): Uses the segmentation map to place a sun in the sky, adds saturation to the scene, places shadows on the road and shading to each object.
+The augmentations are grouped into the following categories, each combining different techniques to simulate specific adverse weather and lightning conditions.
+The numbers in the names represent different intensity levels of the respective augmentation.
+These $7$ categories, each with $5$ intensity levels, ultimately result in the $35$ subsets of \textsc{A-BDD}: \\[0.1em] \begin{itemize} \item \textbf{Overcast} (\texttt{overcast\_<1-5>}): Adds a desaturation effect on the image and manipulates the sky to appear gray using the segmentation map. \item \textbf{Dense Fog} (\texttt{dense\_fog\_<1-5>}): Combines the overcast effect with a fog effect that uses the depth map of the scene to adapt the opacity and blur of the fog considering the distance to each object. \item \textbf{Shadow \& Sunglare} (\texttt{shadow\_sunglare\_<1-5>}): Uses the segmentation map to place a sun in the sky, adds saturation to the scene, places shadows on the road and shading to each object.
 The shadows are generated with the help of the segmentation of each object.
 The shape of the segmentation is warped using a homography based on the corners of the bounding box and their projection on the street (calculated with the sun's and object's position provided by the depth map). \item \textbf{Rain Streaks} (\texttt{rain\_streaks\_<1-5>}): Uses a particle system to generate rain streaks along with the overcast effect. \item \textbf{Wet Street \& Lens Droplets} (\texttt{wet\_street\_lens\_droplets\_<1-5>}): Combines the overcast effect with street reflections using the depth map to calculate reflection points.
 The intensity of the reflection and the roughness/reflectivity of the ground are parameterized.
 In these augmented subsets, the last two intensities also include lens droplets. \item \textbf{Puddles} (\texttt{puddles\_<1-5>}): Applies overcast and depth reflection effects to simulate puddles.
 The shape of the puddles is generated using Perlin Noise and is projected on the street with the help of the segmentation and the depth map of the street. \item \textbf{Rain Composition} (\texttt{rain\_composition\_<1-5>}): Combines overcast, rain streaks, and wet street effects with lens droplets and fog.
 Lens droplets are added with a certain transparency on the lens or windshield, inspired by visual inspection of \textsc{BDD100K}. \end{itemize}

 This dataset was created by iteratively selecting parameters for each augmentation building block, performing visual inspections on a small subset, and eventually applying the augmentations to all $1{,}820$ images.
 We did not optimize the augmentation parameters to achieve specific image quality metric or model fine-tuning results.
 The `intelligent' selection of augmentation parameters, beyond relying solely on visual inspection, is an area for future research.
 Apart from \textsc{A-BDD}, we also generated augmented versions of the $1{,}820$ images with the open-source tool Albumentations: \texttt{albu\_sun\_<1-6>}, \texttt{albu\_rain\_<1-3>}, and \texttt{albu\_fog\_<1-6>}.
 These alternative augmented sets are used for benchmarking in Section \ref{sec: Experimental Study}.